yohayg/distributed-load-testing-using-kubernetes/README.md

-# Distributed load testing using kubernetes and locust #
+# Distributed load testing of Apache Kafka using kubernetes and locust #

 This tutorial describes how to distributed load-testing kafka with kubernetes and locust